DOI-ONRR/blog-nrrd/src/pages/agile-methodology/index.md

 date: "2021-09-28"
 ---

-This year I had the opportunity to complete a four-month job rotation with the Office of Natural Resource Revenue’s (ONRR) Open Data, Design, and Development (ODDD) team.
+This year I had the opportunity to complete a four-month job rotation with the Office of Natural Resource Revenue’s (ONRR) Open Data, Design, & Development (ODDD) team.
 I remained in my current position and 50 percent of my time was spent completing my normal work assignments while the other 50 percent was spent in my rotational position.
 I learned a lot.
 I grew a lot.
 And I sincerely enjoyed every minute of it.

 I applied for the rotation expecting to learn more about ONRR data, how it is used, and how it is communicated to the public.
 Since college, I have enjoyed working with data.
 My draw to this aspect of the team was rooted in my previous experience at ONRR:  I have worked in the Workforce Development Office, State and Indian Outreach, Data Mining, and currently I am in Reference and Reporting Management (RRM).
 My positions have always centered around data: tracking data, verifying data, analyzing data, sharing data, explaining data, and so on.
 In my current position, one of the roles I have as our internal control coordinator is to review the data that our analysts enter in our systems to ensure it is correct.
 So, it seemed a no-brainer for me to experience how another team was interacting with our data.

 ### What do they do?

-I quickly learned that the Open Data, Design, and Development team (formerly the Data Display team) does much more than just display the data we have (which is actually one reason I got to work with the team to come up with a new team name!).
+I quickly learned that the Open Data, Design, & Development team (formerly the Data Display team) does much more than just display the data we have (which is actually one reason I got to work with the team to come up with a new team name!).
 On the daily, they maintain the Natural Resources Revenue Data (NRRD) Portal and ONRR.gov.
 I learned how to review and validate data that was being posted to the [NRRD portal](https://www.revenuedata.doi.gov) and how to make changes to [ONRR.gov](https://www.onrr.gov).

 The team also manages [ONRR’s 508 compliance project](https://blog-nrrd.doi.gov/accessibility/), focuses on how to make the NRRD portal easier for our customers to understand (through user-centered design), and they are working to [redesign ONRR.gov](https://blog-nrrd.doi.gov/stakeholders/) and overhaul the process for creating and maintaining the website.
 My explanation of the team’s charge does not do justice to the amount of work and coordination they perform.